-No matter what angle you view the A-Class sedan form, it manages to look simply stunning and has to be one of the best looking cars in its class (it's definitely better looking than the Audi A3 sedan).
-Exterior features include new 18-inch alloy wheels, a panorama roof, and LED headlights.
-Optional extras include an AMG body styling kit with twin trapezoidal chrome tailpipes as well as Gloss Black exterior accents.
+No matter what angle you view the A-Class sedan from, it manages to look simply stunning and has to be one of the best looking cars in its class (it's definitely better looking than the Audi A3 sedan).
+Exterior features include 18-inch alloy wheels, a panorama roof, and LED headlights.
+Optional extras include an AMG Line body styling kit with twin trapezoidal chrome tailpipes as well as a Night Package with gloss-black exterior accents.

 This feisty German is classified as a subcompact executive car and is slightly larger than the Audi A3 sedan.
 Measuring in at 179.1 inches, the Mercedes-Benz A-Class is almost four inches longer than its Audi rival.
 The rest of its dimensions read as follows: the wheelbase is 107.4 inches long, it sits 78.4 inches wide with the side mirrors, and is 56.9 inches tall.
 The front track is 61.7 inches, and the rear track is 60.9 inches.
 The A-Class can't be called a lightweight, but it weighs a reasonably good 3,285 pounds in FWD guise, increasing to 3,395 lbs for the AWD version.